kesfrance/R-plots-exploratory-data-analysis-coursera/README.md

 This repo contains scripts and plots I made in R for exploratory analysis.

-This scripts works on Individual household electric power consumption data set from
+These scripts work on the Individual household electric power consumption data set from

 the UC Irvine Machine Learning Repository.